puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

           ["=", "type", "Package"],
           ["=", "title", "Tomcat"]]]]

-If you wanted to display the entire `networking` fact, if the hosts interfaces uses a certain mac address you can do the following on the [`facts`][facts] endpoint:
+If you want to display the entire `networking` fact, if the host's interface uses a certain mac address, you can do the following on the [`facts`][facts] endpoint:

     ["and",